Can a Jehovah witness marry a Non Jehovah Witness?

 The Bible and Interfaith Marriages: What Does it Say?

 When it comes to interfaith marriages, the Bible may not have a firm stance, yet the phrase “unequally yoked” in 2 Corinthians 6:14 carries a weighty warning.
-This verse has been construed as cautioning people against taking on relationships with differing religious beliefs, due to potential issues that stem from the mismatch.
 Nonetheless, it is important to remember that this verse is part of a passage dealing with living holily, and not explicitly marriage.

 Can Jehovah Witness Date?